A woman with long brown hair smiling outdoors near a body of water with trees in the background, wearing a white blouse and brown pants.

 We are the clay, He is the Potter.
 We are all the work of his hands.
 Peculiar peace comes when we rightly see God, and in turn, rightly see ourselves.

-When I make functional wares for your home, I try to tuck some of these truths in every vessel.
+When I make functional wares for your home, I try to tuck some of these truths into the making of every vessel.

 Claire